natalia-espinosadice/natalia-espinosadice.github.io/content/_index.md

 +++
-draft = True
+draft = false
 title = 'Home'
 +++
 **Senior at Princeton University**

-I'm a senior undergraduate in Computer Science at Princeton University, advised by Tom Griffiths.
-I am a
+This page is in progress.